united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

   the installation, configuration, and maintenance of the United Manufacturing Hub (UMH) locally, on edge devices, virtual machines, on-premises servers, or in the cloud.
-Although the Management Console currently operates exclusively on Windows, it can facilitate the installation of UMH on a wide array of platforms, using Flatcar (a very basic and stable Linux version).
+Although the Management Console currently operates exclusively on Windows, it can facilitate the installation of UMH instances on a wide array of platforms, using Flatcar (a very basic and stable Linux version).
   To avoid any confusion, it's essential to understand that the United Manufacturing Hub does not mandate Windows; this requirement only pertains to the Management Console, not the UMH itself.

-  To access the documentation and download the Management Console, simply click on the button below.
+  To access the documentation of the Management Console and download it, simply click on the button below.

 <a class="btn btn-primary" href="https://mgmt.docs.umh.app/docs/getstarted/download/" target="_blank" role="button" aria-label="Management Console">Management Console</a>